roycornelissen/SignalR.NServiceBus/README.md

 			}
 		}

+The website in the demo project is mapped to local IIS.
+In order to make this work, you must make sure that the App Pool user has permission to access the queues involved in this sample: all queues starting with signalr.nservicebus.backplane and all queues starting with system.web.
 Also, make sure that you have configured the endpoint of the backplane in the config of your SignalR host:

         <configuration>